10 reasons why your child should study in the UKby Judith Charlton

 - learn to plan their career, market their skills, or even launch their own business

-At Newcastle our award-winning Careers Service will support your son or daughter to realise their career ambitions both while they are studying with us and for up to three years after they graduate.
+At Newcastle our Careers Service will support your child to realise their career ambitions both while they are studying with us and for up to three years after they graduate.

 Part of that support includes targeted advice for international students, such as our China Career Gateway development programme which helps Chinese students understand the graduate jobs market in the UK and China.